About trauma and post-traumatic stress disorder (PTSD)

 About PTSD

-Post-traumatic stress disorder (PTSD) is a diagnosable, mental health disorder that may occur after exposure to psychological stress.
-It can result from a single specific, severe, potentially psychologically traumatic event, or from a series of such events.
+Post-traumatic stress disorder (PTSD) is a mental disorder that may occur after exposure to psychological stress.
+It is a collection of feelings, behaviours and experiences that can result from a single specific, severe, potentially psychologically traumatic event, or from a series of such events.

 Symptoms